sspencer/mock/README.md

 ![Web Interface](./docs/web.png)

-*Screenshot from v0.1.2; current controls use “Routes” and “Clear & reset”.*
+*Screenshot from v0.1.2; the current inspector adds resize dividers, route details, and separate clear/reset controls.*

 You can also pipe a request file through stdin: